wolfj123/How-To-Create-a-Character-for-Call-of-Cthulhu-RPG/README.md

 For the `language` skill, you should list your 'native language' (English, most of the times) and set its value be `EDU` <br/>
 `language` (English) = `EDU`

-If, either due to your `occupation` or for a `Personal Interests`, you know another `language`, list it's name and assign it skill points.
+If, either due to your `occupation` or for a `Personal Interests`, you know another `language`, list it's name and assign it skill points in the same way as the other skills in the same section (for example, if it is a `personal interest`, +20 to a `Language` of your choice).

 ## Weapons